European Medicines Agency Begins Evaluation of Sputnik V Vaccine

 How Does Sputnik V Work?

 The EMA’s website states that the advantage of the Sputnik V vaccine is the ability to equip the body with the necessary antibodies to defend itself against COVID-19.
 Sputnik V includes two viruses named Ad5 and Ad26, members of the adenovirus family.
 This virus type has been modified to contain the spike protein of SARS-CoV-2, yet without the ability to reproduce in the body.
 As Ad26 and Ad5 are introduced into the human body, they also deliver the SARS-CoV-2 gene into the body’s cells.
 If the vaccinated person is subsequently infected with COVID-19, the immune system will identify the spike protein on the virus and be prepared to tackle it, preventing it from entering the body’s cells, and therefore protecting against COVID-19.https://www.brnodaily.com/2021/03/05/news/european-medicines-agency-begins-evaluation-of-sputnik-v-vaccine/https://www.brnodaily.com/wp-content/uploads/2021/03/coronavirus-russian-vaccine-sputnik-v-credit-freepik-1024x682.jpghttps://www.brnodaily.com/wp-content/uploads/2021/03/coronavirus-russian-vaccine-sputnik-v-credit-freepik-150x100.jpgCzech Republic / WorldEUCoronavirus,Czech Republic,EU,MedicineThe European Medicines Agency has begun its evaluation of the Russian Sputnik V vaccine, as Russia promises to guarantee enough vaccines for 50 million people by June.
-Sharing a detailed summary of how the Sputnik V vaccine works, the EMA is soon also expected to approve vaccines from some...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA published author from Turkey, English language teacher, master’s student of European Politics, humanitarian worker, dancer.
-Beyond these, an enthusiast of the Czech language and people speaking it.
-Mainly creative, sometimes political.
-A big fan of Luzanky Park and Petrov.Brno Daily
+Sharing a detailed summary of how the Sputnik V vaccine works, the EMA is soon also expected to approve vaccines from some...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA journalist from Turkey; an enthusiast of investigative stories on migration and politics in the Czech Republic.
+Writes about the journeys of inspirational expats living in Brno; and the bits of life that spark inspiration.Brno Daily